 “My placenta was taken from the hospital after our VBAC (vaginal birth after caesarean) by our doula, she than steamed it, dehydrated it, crushed it into a fine powder and capped it into vegan veggie caps ready to consume.” — Kathryn

 “It had no taste for me, might be different if not encapsulated.
 No aftertaste.
-I swallowed mine with a glass of red wine as per the instructions I found on the Internet!” — Rebecca
+I swallowed mine with a glass of red wine as per the instructions I found on the internet!” — Rebecca

-Personally I have found them to have a similar (but milder) taste to iron supplements, but its not anywhere near as bad as taking liquid iron!
+Personally, I have found them to have a similar (but milder) taste to iron supplements, but it’s not anywhere near as bad as taking liquid iron!

 After the birth, placentas are washed and clots are removed, which also removes any maternal blood.

-Most placentas which are done off-site are done one at a time, to prevent mix-ups.
-Placenta encapsulation isn’t quite the high demand, fast moving service, so its unlikely that your provider will be working on others while preparing yours.
-None the less, you could always ask the placenta encapsulator if they can do it in your home, even with your own utensils if you are particularly concerned.
+Most placentas prepared off-site are done one at a time, to prevent mix-ups.
+Placenta encapsulation isn’t quite the high demand, fast moving service, so it’s unlikely that your provider will be working on others while preparing yours.
+None the less, you could always ask the placenta encapsulator if they can do it in your home — even with your own utensils — if you are particularly concerned.

 “We had a capsule tested at the local hospital pathology lab here in Townsville – a friendly midwife asked the lab to test it.
 The results came back saying that the capsule was one of the cleanest things she has ever seen.”

 The cost of placenta encapsulation varies between service providers, and some provide a cheaper service if you’re already a client (e.g. if you’ve hired them as your doula).
 At the time of writing this article, most services had prices around $200-$400 depending on what was included.
 It would be much cheaper if you chose to do it yourself.